-Dr. Williams currently serves on the editorial boards of two journals, African Affairs and Global Responsibility to Protect.
+Dr. Williams currently serves on the editorial board of several scholarly journals including African Affairs, International Peacekeeping, Global Governance, and Global Responsibility to Protect.
 He is also managing the Providing for Peacekeeping Project, an independent research project which analyzes how to develop more effective United Nations peacekeeping operations.

 Ph.D., University of Wales, Aberystwyth

-- Providing Peacekeepers: The Politics, Challenges, and Future of United Nations Peacekeeping Contributions (Oxford Univ Press, 2013)
+- Providing Peacekeepers: The Politics, Challenges, and Future of United Nations Peacekeeping Contributions with A.J.
+Bellamy (Oxford University Press, 2013)

 - Understanding Peacekeeping with A.J.
 Bellamy (Polity, 2nd edition, 2010)